-3.3.1 Form.
+- 3.3.1 Form.
 Motions shall be in writing and shall be accompanied by a proposed order granting the relief sought.
-The proposed order shall be a separate instrument, unless the entire motion, order, signature lines and certificate of service are all on one page.
+The proposed order shall be a separate instrument, unless the entire motion, order, signature lines and certificate of service are all on one page. - 3.3.2 Response.

-3.3.2 Response.
 Responses shall be in writing, shall be accompanied by a proposed order, and shall be filed at least two working days before the date of submission, except on leave of court.
 Failure to file a response may be considered a representation of no opposition.
 3.3.3 Submission.
+Motions shall state - 3.3.3 Submission.
 Motions shall state Monday at 8:00 a.m. as the date for written submission.
-This date shall be at least 10 days from filing, except on leave of court.

-3.3.4 Oral Argument.
+This date shall be at least 10 days from filing, except on leave of court. - 3.3.4 Oral Argument.
 The motion or response shall include a request for oral argument if a party views it as necessary.
 The court may grant that request or order oral argument on its own motion.
-A request for an oral argument is not a response under Rule 3.3.2.

-3.3.5 Certificate of Conference.

-a.
-Opposed motions shall contain a certificate that:
+A request for an oral argument is not a response under Rule 3.3.2. - 3.3.5 Certificate of Conference. - a.
+Unopposed motions shall be labeled "Unopposed" in the caption. - a.b.
+Opposed motions shall contain a certificate that: - The movant and respondent have conferred with each other and in good faith have attempted to resolve the matter; and - identifies the basis of the disagreement between counsel.

-1. The movant and respondent have conferred with each other and in good faith have attempted to resolve the matter; and b.
-The clerk of each court is directed not to submit opposed motions to the judge which do not comply with this rule.
+- If the parties have not been able to confer, movant shall make a detailed statement of all efforts made to confer including dates and methods of attempted communication. - b.c.
+The clerk of each court is directed not to submit opposed motions to the judge which do not comply with this rule. - Ed.

-2. identifies the basis of the disagreement between counsel.

-c.
 The provisions of subparts a and b of this rule do not apply to motions for summary judgment, default judgments, agreed judgments, motions for voluntary dismissal or nonsuit, and motions involving service of citation.